nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Deletes the 1st task based on the results of the `find` command.

 #### Finding all tasks containing any keyword in their name: `find`
-Description: Finds task/s whose names contain any of the given keywords.<br>
+Description: Finds task/s whose names contain any of the specified keywords.<br>
 Format: `find KEYWORD <MORE_KEYWORDS>`

 > Key things to note: